sensu/sensu-docs/content/sensu-go/5.9/reference/backend.md

 #### Log rotation

 Event logging supports log rotation via the _SIGHUP_ signal.
 The current log file should first be renamed (moved) and then, this signal should be sent to the sensu-backend process so it re-creates a new log file and starts logging to it.
-Here are some logrotate sample configuration:
+Here are some logrotate sample configurations:

 ##### systemd
 {{< highlight shell >}}